Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - [Kext Repo:](https://onedrive.live.com/?authkey=%21APjCyRpzoAKp4xs&id=FE4038DA929BFB23%21455036&cid=FE4038DA929BFB23) This is the OneDrive of all the dev builds of the kexts that we use.

+- [gfxutil](https://github.com/acidanthera/gfxutil) A tool to work with Device Properties commonly found in Apple Mac firmwares by mcmatrix.

 - [USBMap Tool:]( https://github.com/corpnewt/USBMap) Python script for mapping USB ports in macOS and creating a custom injector kext.

 - [SSDTTIME:](https://github.com/corpnewt/SSDTTime) A simple tool designed to make creating SSDTs simple.
 Supports macOS, Linux and Windows.
 This is where we will create our **SSDT-HPET & SSDT-PLUG**.
 It will also generate custom patches for your IRQ Conflicts which can be applied in the patches section of ACPI on your config.plist.